google/trillian/quota/etcd/README.md

 about what a quota user is.
 Therefore, initially, there's a single default user that is charged for all requests (note that, since no quotas are created by default, this user charges quotas that are effectively infinite).

-TODO(codingllama): Allow personalities to specify the quota user to be charged.
-As of this moment, the only way to specify users would be to fork Trillian or make a PR.